abokareem/Larvela/README.md

 Larvela has been designed from the ground up to scale to huge system capacities if needed, that includes multi-server front ends, multi-server backends using Queuing and a host of features that the Laravel framework provides to achieve this.

 It is recommended that the Redis cache is installed and configured for the Session Support and Queue capabilites in all deployments.
-While Memcached is also available, it does not provide a Message Queue/ Job Queue capability while is used extensively in Larvela.
+While Memcached is also available, it does not provide a Message Queue/ Job Queue capability which is used extensively in Larvela.
 You are free to implement a third party Queuing solution but this may not be supportable over time.

 Larvela has been implemented from the ground up to support multi work queues and session caching using Redis so this is the basic recomendation for all implementations.